Installing your dishwasher: all you need to consider

 What plumbing connections are available for dishwashers?

-The different types of connections to the plumbing for dishwashers comprise direct plumbing air gap, and high-loop.
+The various types of plumbing connections for dishwashers comprise direct plumbing air-gap and high-loop.

-What are the most important elements of a dishwasher’s plumbing system?
+What are the key elements of a dishwasher’s plumbing system?

-What are the most frequent issues that can arise with dishwasher plumbing?
+What are the common problems that may arise with dishwasher plumbing?